nikoi008/Legally-distinct-platformer-maker/README.md

 | P (while in editor) | Starts the level |
 | E (while in level) | Goes back to editor |

+# Optimisation
+For the flavourtown optimisation sidequest, I:
+    Optimised the drawing engine to do 86% fewer draw calls Used the inline keyword for functions that get called often Used bit shifting for faster multiplication/division
+    Added the -02 compiler flag for reduced binary size and more agressive compiler optimisations

 # Building
 This project uses [raylib](https://www.raylib.com/) as the graphics library.
 A makefile is provided so you can build with `make`